cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 verification.
 By doing so, network operators and end-users to some extent, as allowed by specific application interfaces, can maintain a global, systemic, and consistent view of the network.
-Also, network operators and/or enterprise user can safely exercise the enforcement of network planning policies, deployment procedures, etc., without jeopardizing the daily operation of the real network.
+Also, network operators and/or enterprise users can safely exercise the enforcement of network planning policies, deployment procedures, etc., without jeopardizing the daily operation of the real network.